drduh/PC-Engines-APU-Router-Guide/README.md

 # Installing the OS

-Press `F10` at boot and select the USB drive.
+Press `F10` at boot and select the USB disk.

 ## OpenBSD